-- Seventh, if your electrical circuit breakers trip or your fuses blow regularly.
+- Circuit breakers or fuses blow often.

 Remember, that you should not force yourself to fix everything on your own, especially if you do not have the right expertise.
 Do not hesitate to ask for professional help, as they are equipped with the right knowledge and skills in fixing electrical issues around your house.